guillochon/MOSFiT/docs/fitting.rst

     mosfit -e LSQ12dlf -m slsn -w LSQ12dlf-suffix.json

 If the file contains more walkers than requested by the new run, walker positions will be drawn verbatim from the input file, otherwise walker positions will be "jittered" by a small amount so no two walkers share identical parameters.

+Note that while the outputs of nested sampling runs can be initialized *from*, they cannot themselves be initialized from previous runs, as the nested sampling approach must sample from the full prior volume.